Learn More about Bariatric Surgery – FAQs

 Q: How do I pay for bariatric surgery?

 A: Various insurance policies cover bariatric surgery.
 You can also finance or cash pay.
 Please speak to us about the options available to you.
+Learn more about paying for bariatric surgery.

 Q: What if insurance denies my claim?

 A: You have the right to appeal a denied claim.
 Each insurance company is different and will have different requirements to appeal.
+We will work with you to manage the denial and appeal the decision.
+Learn more about appealing insurance denials.

 Q: How much weight will I lose?